 Both the Blue Buffalo Basics Salmon and Potato Recipe dog food (the link is here) and a package of Greenies got through customs, which we were super psyched about.
 I was certainly not looking forward to crafting a hotel room snack bar dinner for her as an alternative.

-So, Marc is going to work starting Monday, and hopefully around that time I will start looking for apartments.
+So, my partner is going to work starting Monday, and hopefully around that time I will start looking for apartments.
 It will be nice to establish a routine, make some new friends, and start getting comfortable in our new hometown.

 Today's the big day, our flight is this afternoon and everything is ready to go.
 We're spending our final hours hanging out and blogging in the hotel we've called home for the past three weeks.
 The car is gone, the farewell fanfare is over, there are almost no more "last's" left, and our time here is done.

 We had a few last minute upsets.
 An early-morning trip to the doctor for antibiotics yesterday (turns out I have an ear and sinus infection), missing the chance to say goodbye to my parents (mom's recovering from surgery and didn't want to get sick), not making it to Florida to see my sister and her family, our wild dash to scour dog food ingredient lists at PetSmart after finding out yesterday that Stella's couldn't be imported (some customs info re: food items here if you're interested), and having to leave behind the beautiful, sharp, one-pound block of Vermont Cheddar from my friend Katie, which I'm sure I'll be craving in a few months.

 I'm nervous, excited, a little sad, a lotta anxious, and beginning to feel the fullness of the pregnant pause that will fill the gaps between here and Pune.
 This is an adventure that some people dream about for years, maybe even their entire lives, and I'm incredibly humbled and grateful to be able to live it.